bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 URL format: `admin.html?admin-id={admin-id}`

-A simple form with fields for "backer-id" and "notes".
+A simple form with fields for "backer-id" and "notes" and optional "parcel-location".
 JavaScript extracts the admin-id from the URL query parameter and submits a POST with those fields to the app processor with the `command` parameter set to `generate-code` and the `admin-id` parameter.
 The POST also has the `backer-id` and `notes` parameters.

 If the POST is successful, it shows a page with the specified backer-id and the URL to the `upload.html` page using the format `upload.html?code={code}`.
 It has a button to copy the URL to the clipboard.